matthew-brett/pydagogue/curious_git.rst

 Gitting going (sorry)
 ^^^^^^^^^^^^^^^^^^^^^

-**Note**: Much of the rest of this presentation comes from Fernando Perez' excellent git tutorial in his `reproducible software repository <https://github.com/fperez/reprosw>`__.
-Thanks to Fernando for sharing.
+**Note**: The rest of this presentation started off as Fernando Perez' git tutorial in his `reproducible software repository
+<https://github.com/fperez/reprosw>`__.
+I changed it quite a bit, so please
+blame me rather than Fernando for any faults in the presentation.

 We need to tell git about us before we start.
 This stuff will go into the commit information.